 The quality of this accommodation can vary, however, and it may be more expensive depending on the facilities included, so it may be worth checking out any options for private accommodation just to be sure.

 Private accommodation can sometimes work out more expensive, depending on where you live, but will also give you more choice and freedom in deciding where to live.

-Studying abroad on Erasmus is a wonderful opportunity, but it is also an administrative nightmare.
+Studying abroad at Erasmus is a wonderful opportunity, but it is also an administrative nightmare.

-There is a huge array of forms which need to be filled and checked in order to ensure your place and your funding.
+There is a huge array of forms that need to be filled and checked in order to ensure your place and your funding.

 This ranges from keeping student finance happy to organising visas or travel documents, and it is best to crack on as soon as you can.

 Find out what essential documents you need and gather them early, such as insurance, passports, details of a bank account and any visas.